mhats99/DediDuplicator/readme.md

 ![Selection By Time Results](image/select_window.png) *When selecting by time, identical files are marked for deletion according to the selected time.*

+## System Requirements

+- Windows 11 (Tested)
+- Windows 10 or later (Compatibility not confirmed for earlier versions)
+- Python 3.12.2 (packaged with the application)

+## How to Use

+1. Download and run the application on Windows 11.
+2. Click the "Add" button to select folders to scan.
+3. Click the "Scan" button to start the scanning process.
+4. Review the results displayed in the table.
+5. Select files you wish to delete and click the "Delete" button.

+**Note:** While the application has been tested on Windows 11, compatibility with earlier versions of Windows (such as Windows 10) has not been confirmed.
+Please use at your own discretion.

 ## Installation

 To run DediDuplicator, you need to have Python 3.12.2 installed on your system.
 Follow these steps to get started: